newaetech/chipwhisperer-target-cw308t/CW308T_FE310-G002/README.md

 ## Programming

 The CW308T_FE310 has a W25Q32JV 32MB SPI chip used as program memory which can be programmed over JTAG.
-An example of a compatable JTAG programmer is a Segger J-Link.
+An example of a compatible JTAG programmer is a Segger J-Link.
 Ensure that the device is powered and has a valid clock before programming.

 As of ChipWhisperer 5.6.2, you can use [ChipWhisperer's MPSSE mode](https://chipwhisperer.readthedocs.io/en/latest/debugging.html) to program the FE310.
 The easiest way is to use the `run_openocd.sh` script included